 Proactive Risk and Blocker Detection

 Project managers spend an outsized portion of their week chasing status updates and identifying risks.
-AI agents for remote teams that monitor task velocity, flag overdue items, detect scope creep patterns, and alert leadership before a deadline slips are a legitimate use case for how to use AI agents in the workplace without adding overhead.
+These agents are a legitimate use case for how to use AI agents in the workplace without adding overhead.

 This works best when the agent has read access to your project tracker, calendar, and communication channels.
 It needs the full picture to spot patterns a human would miss.